Can Design for Manufacture & Assembly (DfMA) improve productivity?

 Lifecycle Information management to offer asset portfolio-level value propositions

-Design for Manufacture & Assembly (DfMA) is known as both a philosophy and a methodology whereby products are designed in a way that is as amenable as possible for downstream manufacturing and assembly enabling modular & offsite assembly, to gain greater degrees of freedom to decide to apply offsite and wider modern methods of construction from full volumetric modules through to small, packaged assemblies or kits of parts.
+Design for Manufacture & Assembly (DfMA) is a philosophy and methodology whereby products are designed as amenable as possible for downstream manufacturing and assembly.
+By enabling modular and offsite assembly a company gains greater degrees of freedom to decide to apply offsite and wider modern methods of construction from full volumetric modules through to small, packaged assemblies or kits of parts.

 What could be automated?

-Driving Vision and their partners Plannerly provide a platform for clients to establish & deliver their business objective of gaining more value from assets.
+Driving Vision and their partners Plannerly provides a platform for clients to establish & deliver their business objective of gaining more value from assets.
 This process includes:

 • capturing information requirements and uses from all stakeholders at the portfolio level,

-• during delivery lean BIM task sequencing & production management
+• delivering lean BIM task sequencing & production management

-• and BIM quality validation based on operational and functional requirements.
+• validating BIM quality based on operational and functional requirements.

 What solutions Driving Vision could propose to help you?

-• Integrating into your processes an authoring system design using actual procurement equipment & materials, including fixings, supports, bracketry, etc.
+• integrating into your processes an authoring system design using actual procurement equipment and materials, including fixings, supports, bracketry, etc.

-• Undertaking functional validation of the design prior to manufacture.
+• undertaking functional validation of the design before manufacturing.

 How will these solutions help you to mitigate the risks?

-While DfMA does expose opportunities for the types of assembly & standardisation earlier during the design stage it can also:
+While DfMA does expose opportunities for the types of assembly and standardization earlier during the design stage it can also:

 • improve the assembly and logistic planning process.